 Debian templates

 The Debian template is an officially supported template in Qubes OS.
-This page is about the standard (or “full”) Debian template.
+The Current version is Debian 12 (“bookworm”).
+It is available in 3 versions - debian-12, a standard template; debian-12-xfce, a larger template with more installed applications, selected for Xfce; debian-12-minimal.
+This page is about the “full” templates.
 For the minimal version, please see the Minimal templates page.
-There is also a Qubes page on the Debian Wiki.

 Installing

-To install a specific Debian template that is not currently installed in your system, use the following command in dom0:
+To install a specific Debian template that is not currently installed in your system, use the Qubes Template Manager, or use the following command in a dom0 terminal:

-(Replace XX with the Debian version number of the template you wish to install.)
+(Replace XX with the name of the template you wish to install.)

 To reinstall a Debian template that is already installed in your system, see How to Reinstall a template.